cdapio/cdap/docs/developer-guide/source/advanced.rst

 Transactions in MapReduce
 -------------------------
-When you run a MapReduce job that interacts with DataSets, the system creates a long-running transaction.
+When you run a MapReduce job that interacts with Datasets, the system creates a long-running transaction.
 Similar to the transaction of a Flowlet or a Procedure, here are some rules to follow:

 - Reads can only see the writes of other transactions that were committed at the time the long-running transaction was started.